Accountability in Agentic AI Systems

 It also enables multiple intents to share the same schema.
 "CalculateBenefitsEligibility" and "DetectEmploymentFraud" might both reference Employment and StartDate, but for different purposes.
 The semantics stay stable while the practical scenario changes, which is cleaner than duplicating definitions or embedding purpose directly into the schema.

-LLMs as Intent Interpreters
+Language Models as Intent Interpreters

-Large language models fit into this architecture as interpreters, not authorities.
+Language models fit into this architecture as interpreters, not authorities.

-What LLMs Do Well
+What Language Models Do Well

-What LLMs Cannot Do
+What Language Models Cannot Do

-The Human Accountability Principle
+Human Accountability

 On the semiotic ladderA framework developed by Ronald Stamper and adopted by Jan Dietz that describes how meaning builds in layers, from physical signals at the bottom through syntax, semantics, and pragmatics, up to social commitments at the top., this principle belongs to the social level: norms, roles, and shared commitments.
 The three-layer architecture addresses the semantic and pragmatic levels.
 Human accountability addresses the point at which meaning is embedded in an organization with clear lines of responsibility.

-Authority Is Delegated
+Authority May Be Delegated

 An AI Delegate may have authority to query customer records within a defined situation but it does not have authority to redefine what "customer" means or grant itself access beyond that situation.
 Authority in this framework is always derived from human decision, conditional on the situation, and revocable; it is never possessed by the system itself.

 Dietz's distinction between forma, informa, and performaDietz's three categories of human activity: forma covers documental acts such as storing and transmitting; informa covers informational acts such as computing and reasoning; performa covers ontological acts such as making commitments and decisions.
 Only performa involves genuine social responsibility. clarifies why.
 Forma and informa cover implementation and information handling; performa covers commitments and social acts.
-AI Delegates operate at the forma and informa levels, which is precisely why responsibility cannot be delegated along with the task.
+AI Delegates operate at the forma and informa levels, which is why responsibility cannot be delegated along with the task.

 The Human Accountability Test

-If you cannot identify a person who is responsible for the outcome, the delegation has failed and should be treated as a design error.
 This test does not prevent AI from acting but it ensures that when AI acts, someone is answerable.

 Conclusion: From Autonomy to Delegation